 The free columns of $A$ and $C$ are

 hence $A$ and $C$ are equivalent.
 The free columns of $B$ are $c_2,c_1$.
-Since they are in the opposite order than the free columns of $A$, the AS-trapezoids $A$ and $B$ are not equivalent. \end{ex}
+The order of these columns is the opposite of the free columns of $A$, so the AS-trapezoids $A$ and $B$ are not equivalent. \end{ex}

 Let $A,B$ be $(n,l)$-AS-trapezoids.
-If $A$ and $B$ are equivalent then $\S(A)=\S(B)$.
-This is true since the centred Catalan set $\S(A)$ only depends on the columns of $A$ with labels less than or equal to $0$ and columns with labels greater than or equal $l$, which are by definition fixed by the equivalence relation.
-Hence the equivalence relation on $(n,l)$-AS-trapezoids induces an equivalence relation for $(S,l)$-trees and is given in the following way.
+If $A$ and $B$ are equivalent, then $\S(A)=\S(B)$.
+This follows because the centred Catalan set $\S(A)$ depends only on the columns of $A$ with labels less than or equal to $0$ and columns with labels greater than or equal $l$, which are by definition fixed by the equivalence relation.
+Hence the equivalence relation on $(n,l)$-AS-trapezoids induces an equivalence relation for $(S,l)$-trees, which is given as follows.